ibm-ecosystem-engineering/common-svs-charts/README.md

 Its hierarchical tree-viewer and advanced search functionality make it intuitive to browse and administer your LDAP directory.
 Since it is a web application, this LDAP browser works on many platforms, making your LDAP server easily manageable from any location.

 **Note:** rename folder "console" to "ldapconsole" as some reason github repo is not showing contents if i keep "ldapconsole"

+Here is the script to install the LDAPConsole (phpLDAPadmin) via Helm Chart

 ```
 helm install ldapconsole ldapconsole/  --set LDAP.host=<Host IPAddress> --values ldapconsole/values.yaml